Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 The most apparent externality at the local scale is aircraft noise, and again technology has brought impressive gains.
 For instance, engine manufacturer Pratt & Whitney claims up to a 75 percent reduction in the noise footprint (i.e. the area near a runway affected by high noise levels) for its newest large jet engine compared to similar-sized jets operated with an earlier generation of engines.
 Still, the huge increase in traffic volumes (at least before the COVID-19 pandemic) partly offsets this and other technical improvements in aviation.

 3. The Geography of Airline Networks

 Theoretically, air transport enjoys greater freedom of route choice than most other modes.
-So, airline routes span oceans, the highest mountain chains, the most forbidding deserts, and other physical barriers to surface transport.
-Yet while it is true that the mode is less restricted than land transport to specific rights of way, it is nevertheless much more constrained than what might be supposed.
+Airline routes span oceans, the highest mountain chains, the most forbidding deserts, and other physical barriers to surface transport.
+Yet, while it is true that the mode is less restricted than land transport to specific rights of way, it is nevertheless more constrained than might be supposed.

 a.
 Structuring factors

 Weather events such as snowstorms and thunderstorms can temporarily create disruptions that cascade through hub-and-spoke networks.
 Volcanic eruptions may also impede air travel by releasing ash into the atmosphere, which can damage and even shut down turbofan engines.
 Fear of such calamities forced the closing down of the airspace in much of Europe as well as the North Atlantic for nearly a week following an April 2010 volcanic eruption in Iceland.
 On a more regular basis, meanwhile, aircraft seek to exploit (or avoid) upper atmospheric winds, particularly the jet stream, to enhance speed and reduce fuel consumption.